rinajhinjhina/rohanfaiyaz/content/post/context.md

 You might be asking now whether this can completely replace Redux.
 Well, maybe.
 You might notice that we had to implement our own abstractions and structure when using the Context API.
 If your team is already used to the Redux way of doing things, then I don't see a lot of value in switching.
 But if you or your team does want to break away from Redux I would certainly recommend giving this a try.

-Thank you for reading this far, and I hope you found this useful.
+Thank you for reading, and I hope you found this post useful.